 Second, is there evidence that younger respondents are doing more active updating than older respondents?
 As we just mentioned, in a sample of adults, the possibility exists that cohort formation may be complete for most beliefs and behaviors before the study period (i.e., before age 18).
 However, if some cohort formation is still occurring among younger respondents, we should see that evidence consistent with the AUM is disproportionately located among younger respondents.

 Third, are there systematic differences in item content between questions that are better described by each model?
-Items differ from each other in many ways and it would be challenging to come up with clear predictions for all possible types of items.
+As outlined above, previous work provides expectations for the combination of active updating and consistency we should observe for different items.
 In general, however, we expect (following Vaisey and Lizardo) that core beliefs about gender, family, race, and trust should be more consistent with settled dispositions because their formation should be already be complete for adults.
 Items that require public commitments such as changing political parties, socializing, or religious attendance and affiliation should be open to persistent change because there are social mechanisms (not just cognitive ones) to maintain the change.

 Analytic Strategy

 To investigate these ideas empirically, we examine 184 survey items from the 2006-2014 General Social Survey panels in search of evidence in favor of an active updating model.
+The panel component of the GSS began in 2006 and was discontinued in 2014, so these years represent the full range of what we could analyze using GSS data.
 This period of the GSS contains three different three-wave panels, each of which surveys a sample of adults three times over a four-year period (e.g., 2008-2010-2012).
 Three waves of data is the minimum amount needed to compare the predictions of the active updating model and the settled dispositions model.
 We discuss item selection below.

 Statistical Model